HOME | HISTORY |

 || YAPE is a

 plus/4 emulator.
-It has been developed for 10 years by now and it
+It's being developed for 10+ years by now and it

 is available in Windows as well as multiplatform editions,

-although some of the latter lag several versions behind the former.
+although the latter lags several versions behind the former.
 See the

 relevant README files for more detailed information.